stonepros/stone/doc/stonefs/fs-volumes.rst

     $ ceph fs subvolumegroup ls <vol_name>

-.. note:: Subvolume group snapshot feature is no longer supported in mainline CephFS (existing group
+.. note:: Subvolume group snapshot feature is no longer supported in mainline StoneFS (existing group
           snapshots can still be listed and deleted)

 Remove a snapshot of a subvolume group using::